maxaitel/agent-scripts/README.md

 This folder collects the Sweetistics guardrail helpers so they are easy to reuse in other repos or share during onboarding.
 Everything here is copied verbatim from `/Users/steipete/Projects/sweetistics` on 2025-11-08 unless otherwise noted.

+## Syncing With Other Repos
+- Treat this repo as the canonical mirror for the shared guardrail helpers.
+Whenever you edit `runner`, `scripts/runner.ts`, `bin/git`, `scripts/git-policy.ts`, `scripts/committer`, or `scripts/docs-list.ts` in any repo, copy the change here and then back out to every other repo that carries the same helpers so they stay byte-identical.
+- When someone says “sync agent scripts,” pull the latest changes here, diff against each repo that consumes these helpers (including `~/Projects/sweetistics`), and reconcile both directions before moving on.

 ## Runner Shim (`runner`, `scripts/runner.ts`)
 - **What it is:** `runner` is the Bash entry point that forces commands through Bun and `scripts/runner.ts`.
 The Bun runner enforces timeout tiers, intercepts risky commands (git/rm/find), auto-prompts for tmux handoffs, and ensures cleanup logs stay consistent across repos.
 - **Execution & timeout tiers:** Default timeout is 5 minutes, but the wrapper auto-detects lint/test/build keywords to grant 20 minute “extended,” 25 minute “long,” or 30 minute “lint” headroom.
 Integration specs and single-test flags are parsed so focused runs stay fast while full suites get extra time (`scripts/runner.ts`:40-214).